lordkebab/pywot/README.rst

 Installation
 ------------

-New in version 1.0, PyWOT works with Python 2.6+.
+PyWOT works with Python 2.6 and Python 2.7.
 Install using pip:

 .. code-block:: bash